PyDev234/2D-Flight-Sim/README.md

 # 2D-Flight-Sim
-A multi-platform gui game like simulator
+A multi-platform gui game like simulator written in Pygame